 Limited admin allows you to give Admin permissions to specific folders rather than the whole library.
 With the Limited Admin setting, you can allow a user to view and download in certain parts of the library, but administer only specific folders.
 For example, this is a great feature for people who work at certain locations and need to administer only that content, or for photographers who need to administer their work, but not the rest of the library.
 If you like to add Limited Admin to your plan, please contact firstname.lastname@example.org.

 There is one Primary Admin for each Image Relay library.
 They have some special admin settings that only they can see which includes branding the portal, handling billing, setting up the upload and user agreements and several other tasks.
 They will also choose if the other Admins are allowed to change user permissions.
 If you are reading this intro you may be the Primary Admin yourself!

 Some plans come with an option to turn on the “Request Account” feature which allows users to request an account from the front page of your Image Relay library.
-They can then either be automatically approved into a permissions level you have set, or you can approve them manually and assign them to a permission level.
-If you are interested in turning on this feature, please contact email@example.com.
+You can approve them manually and assign them to a permission level.
+If you are interested in turning on this feature, please contact firstname.lastname@example.org.

-If this option is turned on, you will find the setting for it under Admin Account Settings Customize Portal.
+If this option is turned on, you will find the setting for it under Admin> Account Settings> Customize Portal.
 All of the settings are under the User Registration piece.
-You will be able to enter the email(s) of the person you would like to be notified about new users, turn auto-approve on or off, and set a permission level.
+You will be able to enter the email(s) of the person you would like to be notified about new users and set a permission level.
 You can also customize the registration fields that new users must fill in in order to collection different information.

-Single Sign On (SSO) is offered as an additional option to users with the Professional Plan, and is included with the Enterprise plans.
-SSO allows users to use their company-wide credentials to login to Image Relay, offering greater security and ease of use.
-If you are interested in turning on SSO, please email firstname.lastname@example.org.
+Single Sign On (SSO) allows users to use their company-wide credentials to login to Image Relay, offering greater security and ease of use.
+If you are interested in turning on SSO or including it as part of your plan, please email email@example.com.